 About Me: Nolie (she/her) is a graduate of University of West Georgia where she earned a B.S. in Criminology and minor in Sociology.
-After undergrad, she worked with Department of Family & Children Services to aid in sustaining families and later provided services to juvenile offenders while working for Department of Juvenile Justice for five years.
-It was during her time at DJJ that she discovered a passion for empowering and encouraging others and decided to return to graduate school at Georgia Southern University to obtain a Masters in Clinical Mental Health Counseling.
+After undergrad, she worked with the Department of Family & Children Services to aid in sustaining families and later provided services to juvenile offenders while working for the Department of Juvenile Justice for five years.
+It was during her time at DJJ that she discovered a passion for empowering others and decided to return to graduate school at Georgia Southern University to obtain a Masters in Clinical Mental Health Counseling.
 Following graduation, Nolie provided clinical services to K-12 students, college students, and adults of all ages.
 Her experiences both professionally and personally have impacted her desire to empower anyone needing guidance through challenging times and unfortunate life events.
 However, she is specifically passionate about working with students dealing with anxiety, depression, familial concerns, adjustment concerns, and identity formation (e.g. professional, personal, spiritual, and educational identities).

 Therapeutic Style: Nolie believes that a collaborative therapeutic relationship between her and the client is the foundation of progressive therapy.
 Trust must be established through a nonjudgmental environment that is created from the start of the first session.
 Nolie takes an integrative approach to therapy, incorporating person-centered therapy, cognitive behavioral techniques, and any other techniques, as needed.